bozsahin/ceng444/lab-material/sly-material/cb-sly-example/README.md

 Once parsed, the current IC code can generate target code in the form of Common Lisp expressions.

-In g2lisp.py code you can see a fairly involved sly lexer and parser.
+In main.py code you can see a fairly involved sly lexer and parser.

 Sly is here: <a href="https://github.com/dabeaz/sly">sly repo</a>.

 The .tc files are processable by <a href="https://github.com/bozsahin/ccglab">CCGlab</a>.

+So, the TC is interpreted by Lisp.

 enjoy.
 -cemB